-(f) receipt by the School of a state-designated grade of "F" in any two (2) of four (4) years or in the instance of a School that is assigned a School Improvement Rating (SIR) rather than a letter grade; receipt of an Incomplete for failure to conform to student participation requirements to receive a state designation in any two (2) of four (4) years after the final determination of grade or rating by the Florida Department of Education (FLDOE).
-The equivalent of an "F" grade is defined as the School receiving thirty-one percent (31%) of the total application points or less on the Florida Grades issued by the Florida Department of Education.
+- (d) any action by the School that is detrimental to the health, safety, or welfare of its students and is not timely cured after notice; - (e) failure to make sufficient progress in attaining the student achievement objectives of the Charter established pursuant to Section 3.A and the School's School Improvement Plan, if applicable, and a showing that it is not likely that such objectives can be achieved before the end of the Charter term; - (2) of four (4) years or in the instance of a School that is assigned a School Improvement Rating (SIR) rather than a letter grade; receipt of an Incomplete for failure to conform to student participation requirements to receive a state designation in any two (2) of four (4) years after the final determination of grade or rating by the Florida Department of Education (FLDOE).
+The equivalent of an "F" grade is defined as the School receiving thirty-one percent (31%) of the total application points or less on the Florida Grades issued by the FLDOE.
 Schools assigned a School Improvement Rating rather than a letter grade will be considered the equivalent of an "F" grade if their School Improvement Rating is "Unsatisfactory".
-The foregoing point designations or school improvement ratings shall be amended during the term of this Charter to conform to current state law or rules;

-(g) any other good cause shown including, without limitation, any of the grounds specified in this Charter.
+The foregoing point designations or school improvement ratings shall be amended during the term of this Charter to conform to current state law or rules; - (g) any other good cause shown including, without limitation, any of the grounds specified in this Charter.